-The timetable of the disease is different in every person, however there are actions that can be taken now to help plan for the future.
-Your role as caregiver is a partnership during this time as you provide support, love and assistance with the daily activities as well as considering the long-term plan.
-Your loved one may still function independently and have many more, good days than bad days, but this is an important time to learn more about the disease, know what to look for in your loved one as the disease progresses and get a couple things in place now.
+The timetable of the disease is different in every person, however, there are actions that can be taken now to help plan for the future.
+Your role as caregiver is a partnership during this time as you provide support, love, and assistance with the daily activities as well as considering the long-term plan.
+Your loved one may still function independently and have many more, good days than bad days, but this is an important time to learn more about the disease, know what to look for in your loved one as the disease progresses, and get a couple of things in place now.

 There will be many ups and downs but both of you will benefit by trying to keep life as normal as possible as well as incorporating new daily routines to help serve as memory triggers and references for your loved one.